 Reid Weber, Ph.D.

-Reid Weber, a native of Wisner, Nebraska (population 1,000), is in his second year at UCO in the department of Humanities and Philosophy.
-His winding path to Edmond, Oklahoma, has taken him from his BA at Wayne State College, Nebraska, to teaching English in the Slovak Republic, to an MA from Northern Illinois University and to his Doctoral Program in pre-modern History at the University of Florida.
-Other stops have included a Fulbright year in the Czech Republic, teaching Community College outside of Orlando, Florida, and two years teaching at Fitchburg State University in Massachusetts.
+Reid Weber, a native of Wisner, Nebraska (population 1,000), is an associate professor in the Department of Humanities and Philosophy.
+His winding path to Edmond, Oklahoma, has taken him from his B.A. at Wayne State College, Nebraska, to teaching English in the Slovak Republic, to an M.A. from Northern Illinois University and to his doctoral program in pre-modern history at the University of Florida.
+Other stops have included a Fulbright year in the Czech Republic, adjuncting at Polk State Community College outside of Orlando, Florida, and two years as a visiting professor at Fitchburg State University in Massachusetts.